How Predictive Analytics Can Help You Prepare for Peak

 Fortunately, you can anticipate your customers’ future channel usage and product preferences by analyzing current and past behaviors.
 And with a predictive solution, you can continue to refine your forecasting as new behaviors emerge.

-This means you can focus your energy on creating marketing campaigns for the channels your customers are actually using and send out highly targeted offers that your shoppers care about.
+This means you can focus your energy on creating marketing campaigns for the channels your customers are using and send out highly targeted offers that your shoppers care about.